-I made a decision to stop wearing makeup entirely about two years ago.
+I made a decision to stop wearing makeup a couple of years ago.

 I have worn makeup most of my life, like most other women I imagine do.